 What if parents don’t agree with the IEP?

 Refuse to sign the IEP.
 In most states, this means the school cannot do the IEP stuff.
 If you don’t sign the IEP, the school can use it anyway.
-See the article : How to Perform a Normality Test on Minitab.
+To see also : How to Use a Two Way Radio Policy to Protect School Students and Staff.
 But they must inform you in writing that they are initiating the IEP.
 And they must wait 14 days before they start using the IEP.

 Do parents need to agree to an IEP?
 Federal special education laws and regulations do not require the child’s parents to sign the IEP.
 Parents are required to provide informed consent before the school can provide services on the initial IEP but not on subsequent IEPs.